 After a brief but influential period of study with his father, a violinist and former live-in pupil of D.C.
 Dounis, Peter began his study of cello some years later with Manfred Karasik, and after three years was accepted as a student at the Aspen Music Festival under Lazlo Varga, formerly principal cellist of the New York Philharmonic.
 He continued his formal music education at San Francisco State, USC, the San Francisco Conservatory of Music, and the University of California at Berkeley.
 During his years as a music student Peter had the good fortune to study with unusually fine instructors in cello, conducting, composition, music theory, and piano, both nationally known and local treasures.
 With respect to cello, he ultimately chose to develop a technique called by a colleague in 1978 "the Metcalf Method”.

 “The intention of cello practice is twofold: mastery of the instrument in as short a time as possible, and more to the point, spiritual transformation.
 Both these objectives are simultaneously accomplished by practicing slowly, and with an eye to detail.
 The objective of mastery in the shortest time requires in addition, the elimination of as many physical disadvantages as possible, and the securing of as many advantages as possible.
-Given these priorities over other considerations such as tradition, appearances, and fears of rejection, progress may not proceed in the time honored fashion to which the string community is accustomed, and which you the student of cello, expect, but rather, in a remarkably rapid fashion.
-This was my experience after I created certain exercises, and re-interpreted the value and manner of practicing other exercises created by departed masters of the cello, thus deriving maximum benefit.
+Given these priorities over other considerations such as tradition, appearances, and fears of rejection, progress may not proceed in the time honored fashion to which the string community is accustomed, but rather, in a remarkably rapid fashion.
+This was my experience after I created certain exercises, and re-interpreted the value and manner of practicing other exercises created by departed masters of the cello.

 “As to spiritual practice of the exercises contained herein, this I came to appreciate by neglect…